AuthEceSoftEng/agora/README.md

 AGORA Documentation
 -------------------
-The online documentation of AGORA is available at the website of this repository.
+The online documentation of AGORA is available at the website of this repository, which is available at
+<a target="_blank" href="https://authecesofteng.github.io/agora/">https://authecesofteng.github.io/agora/</a>.